Double-track railway: Directional running

 In other cases, where the shared lines already run in close proximity, the two companies may share facilities.
 In Conshohocken, Pennsylvania, where the former Reading Railroad and Pennsylvania Railroad shared lines, the lines even shared overhead electrical wire supports, for a 2 mi stretch on the northern bank of the Schuylkill River.
 Both lines eventually came under Conrail ownership in 1976, with the former PRR line being abandoned and now used as a hiking and bicycle path.

+There are about 7,500 mi of routes operated directionally in the United States and Canada, with about 2,000 mi of those miles running in Texas.

 An unusual example used to exist on the Isle of Wight, where until 1926 parallel tracks between Smallbrook Junction and St John's Road existed.
 The Southern Railway installed the actual junction, but it was only used during heavily trafficked summer months.
 During the winter, the lines reverted to separate single-track routes.

 Mixing double and single track

 Because double and single track may use different signalling systems, it may be awkward and confusing to mix double and single track too often.
 For example, intermediate mechanical signal boxes on a double-track line can be closed during periods of light traffic, but this cannot be done if there is a single-line section in between.
 This problem is less serious with electrical signalling such as Centralized traffic control.